 - Trinidad & Tobago

-Thailand is currently experiencing ongoing sporadic transmission of the mosquito-borne Zika virus.
+Zika is endemic in Thailand and cases have been reported amongst tourists.
 All travelers are advised to protect themselves from mosquito bites while in Thailand.
 Given possible transmission of the disease to unborn babies, pregnant women should consider postponing travel to Thailand or talk to their doctor about the implications of traveling to Thailand during this time.

 In addition to the above, Medical Services Division at UNHQs advises that pregnant UN personnel should not undertake duty travel or be relocated to countries/areas where local transmission of Zika virus is known to occur.
 Women who are seeking pregnancy should obtain individual advice from their medical practitioner on risk management regarding their plans to travel into a Zika-affected area.
 For further information, please refer to the Zika virus FAQ.